Andrei Galbur

-Andrei Galbur (born 5 July 1975) is a Moldovan diplomat who served as Deputy Prime Minister, Minister of Foreign Affairs and European Integration (from 20 January 2016 to 20 December 2017) in Prime Minister Pavel Filip's cabinet.
+Andrei Galbur (born 5 July 1975) is a Moldovan former politician and diplomat.
+He served as Deputy Prime Minister, Minister of Foreign Affairs and European Integration (from 20 January 2016 to 20 December 2017) in Prime Minister Pavel Filip's cabinet.
 Previously Galbur served as Deputy Minister of Foreign Affairs and European Integration (2015–2016), and Ambassador of Moldova to Russia (2013–2015).